Dickinson Summer Programs

-During the summer of 2013, Dickinson is sponsoring eight summer programs of various types in Israel, Cameroon, Tanzania, Spain, Japan, Russia, Greece, and the United States.
+During the summer of 2014, Dickinson is sponsoring eight summer programs of various types in Germany, Tanzania, Spain, Japan, Russia, Greece, and the United States.
 These programs are designed to access local cultures and societies in creative and sustained ways, providing intensive and effective learning opportunities for all participants.
 All programs, unless otherwise noted, are open to non-Dickinson students.

 Ethnographic Field School in Tanzania: Understanding Nutrition and Health in an Interconnected World

 Field School in Classical Archaeology - Mycenae, Greece

 Sustainability in Europe: Approaches and Case Studies in Sustainable Development